labanskoller/hackeriet_blog/_posts/2020-05-23-packaging-rust-part-II.md

 ```

 Here we see that the [lexical-core](https://crates.io/crates/lexical-core) package depends on static-assertions
-and a quick `git clone` and compile confirms that it doesn't compile with version 1.1.0.
+and a quick `git clone` and compilation confirms that it doesn't compile with version 1.1.0.

 We can take this one step further